How much will be paid

 - make sure dams are not installed directly upstream of pinch points such as bridges or culverts that back up flows and are likely to swamp the dam

 - check and maintain dams to keep the structure effective

-- follow the requirements set out in any Feasibility Study or CSF Design Plan
+- follow the requirements set out in any Feasibility Study or Catchment Sensitive Farming (CSF) Design Plan

 - receipted invoices, or bank statements where a receipted invoice is unavailable

-- a copy of the Feasibility Study or CSF design plan (Water-Holding Feature Management Plan where applicable)
+- a copy of the Feasibility Study or woodland management plan or Catchment Sensitive Farming (CSF) design plan (Water-Holding Feature Management Plan), where applicable

 Advice and suggestions for how to carry out this item

 The following advice is helpful, but they are not requirements for this item.